Censorship in Bhutan: Censorship of the Press in Bhutan

 Journalists in Bhutan face very little freedom of the media.
 They are faced with criminal charges just for posts on their personal Facebook accounts.
-From 2016-2018, there have been two new cases regarding the prosecution of journalists who posted on their personal Facebook accounts about property disputes and child mistreatment.
+From 2016 to 2018, there have been two new cases regarding the prosecution of journalists who posted on their personal Facebook accounts about property disputes and child mistreatment.
 While the facts of these two incidents happened to be true, they both were still sentenced to 3 months in prison and required to pay a heavy fine.
 Bhutan government officials have enacted new laws that restricts what can be shared on social media.
 While the constitution in Bhutan guarantees freedom of speech, civil servants, such as journalists, are denied this right because of a law that states, "A civil servant shall not critique his agency and the Royal Government,".
 Bhutan is praised for its high level of "gross domestic happiness" but its people are beginning to face increasingly strict censorship in the media.